zdorow/TheScopeReport/README.md

 - Mac Applications
 - Mac Configuration Profiles
 - Ebooks
-- Show what is scoped to Mobile Device Groups (Does not show limitations or exclusions, this can be added if requested)
+- Show what is scoped to Mobile Device Groups (Does not show limitations or exclusions)
-- Show what is scoped to Computer Device Groups (Does not show limitations or exclusions, this can be added if requested)
+- Show what is scoped to Computer Device Groups (Does not show limitations or exclusions)

 Features: Handy Dandy Progress bar!